-Patrick Byrne is Partner and Chief Operating Officer of Edgeworth Economics, a leading economic, financial, and quantitative consulting firm.
-Mr. Byrne is responsible for the firm’s operational leadership, which includes developing and overseeing the strategic direction that reflects the firm’s core values.
-Mr. Byrne handles the company’s day-to-day operations and long-term planning, including financial operations, IT infrastructure, real estate, and risk management.
-Mr. Byrne received his MBA from Yale University’s School of Management and his BA in economics from Hobart College, where he was inducted into Hobart’s Economic Honor Society, Omicron Delta Epsilon.
+Patrick Byrne is a Partner and Chief Operating Officer of DAS42, a modern data analytics consulting firm.
+Mr. Byrne is responsible for the firm’s operational leadership across the company’s day-to-day operations, including financial operations, IT infrastructure, real estate, and risk management.
+Mr. Byrne received his MBA from Yale University’s School of Management and his BA in economics from Hobart College.

 Leavitt, Yamane & Soldner

 Mike Cruise is a partner at the firm Leavitt, Yamane & Soldner where he represents clients with personal injury claims.
 Mike began his career as a legal services attorney and maintains a strong commitment to social justice.
 He is a leader in his profession, with membership in the Multi-Million Dollar Advocates Forum (membership restricted to less than 1% of the attorneys in the U.S. based on case results), Hawai‘i Super Lawyers (limited to 5% of practicing Hawai‘i lawyers) and the Hawai‘i Association for Justice (past president and current Board of Governors member).
 Mike is also a member of the board of the Legal Aid Society of Hawai‘i.

 Kokua Kalihi Valley Comprehensive Family Services